UoB-COMSM0110/2024-group-19/README.md

 <img src='/ReportMaterial/SUS.1.png' lt=" SUS stage 1 " style="width:100%"/>
 </figure>

-The final score was derieved and processed accordingly to their question number.
-Odd numbered questions had 1 subtracted from their scale score and mulitplied by 2.5 for the overall score.
-Whilst even numbered questions were subtracted from 5, before being multiplicated by 2.5 for the overall score.
-The processing of the SUS scores was completed over Microsoft Exel.
+The final score was derieved and processed accordingly based off the question number.
+Odd numbered questions had 1 subtracted from their scale score whilst even numbered questions were subtracted from 5.
+The cumulative scores were then multiplied by 2.5 to transition it from a 0-40 scale to a 0-100 scale.
+The processing of the SUS scores was completed in Microsoft Exel.

 ---
 ### NASA TLX